Need-to-Know about Setting Up for Digital Modes

 For AFSK RTTY and for all other sound card digital modes (e.g. PSK31), there must be a connection from the sound card’s output (“line out”, or speaker or headphone output) to the radio’s audio input.
 If the only audio input on the radio is a microphone input, you may need attenuation to reduce the level to avoid overdriving the transmitter.

 You also need some means to control TX/RX switching (PTT).
 The most common method is to use hardware PTT control from a serial or parallel port via a simple keying circuit.
-Hardware PTT can be controlled either from the digital “engine” (MMTTY, MMVARI or Fldigi), or from N1MM Logger+ itself.
+Hardware PTT can be controlled either from the digital “engine” (MMTTY, MMVARI or Fldigi), or from N1MM Logger+ itself (this method can be used with any digital engine, including WSJT-X and JTDX).
 To use serial port PTT from the digital engine, you must use a different port from the one that is used by the Logger for radio control.
 If you have a serial port set up for FSK keying, you can use a control line (RTS or DTR) on this same port for PTT control from the digital engine.

 As an alternative to hardware and software PTT control, you may be able to use VOX.
 This does not work with all radios, it cannot be used for FSK RTTY, and setting of audio levels and VOX triggering levels can be tricky, but some users have found this to be the simplest method of PTT control, since it does not require any additional hardware connections.
 Some external interfaces (e.g. SignaLink) perform a VOX function external to the radio, i.e. they generate a hardware PTT signal based on the presence of an audio signal without any connection to a serial port on the computer.
 If you are using such an interface, or VOX within the radio, you do not configure any PTT in the Logger or in the digital engine, as PTT control in these cases is external to the software.